eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 so still very far from Cristiano's millions.

 With this info on page limits, I wrote the code to either do 200 total pages without waiting or 370 with the aforementioned delays.
-However, only the 200 pages method is currently activated.
+However, only the 200-pages method is currently activated.

 #### Handling HTTP errors